 - Associate Warden of Operations - Nathan Ball

-Lakin Correctional Center (LCC), located six miles north of Point Pleasant on WV Route 62, is a multi-security correctional facility and is the only all-female prison in the state.
-LCC has a current capacity of 462 inmates.
+Lakin Correctional Center (LCC) is located six miles north of Point Pleasant on WV Route 62.
+It is a maximum security correctional facility which houses custody levels ranging from minimum to maximum and is the only all-female prison in the state.
+LCC has a current capacity of 543 inmates.

 The land on which LCC sets was donated to the State in the early 1920’s by a local family.
 A cemetery located behind the facility was the family cemetery of the people who donated the property.
 In 1926, Lakin State Hospital was built on the land where LCC is now located.
 In order to build LCC, the hospital buildings were torn down, with the exception of the activities building, which was incorporated into the prison as the gymnasium.